Vacation in Uganda

 If you are planning to have a vacation in Uganda, Uganda is a safe country to travel to and, and visitors should take normal precautions as they would when traveling to any foreign country.

-9. What is Uganda’s airport
+9. What is Uganda’s main airport

 Entebbe International Airport is the only international airport in Uganda.
 It is located about 6 kilometers Entebbe town on the northern shores of Lake Victoria.
 This airport is about 40 kilometers by road southwest of the central business district of Kampala, the capital city of Uganda.